down arrow

 • Any other key features (or lack thereof) that might influence your choice.

-That said, all six tools are good options for what they do.
-If you’re looking for straightforward tools for click-through prototypes, then InVision, Figma, and Sketch are solid options.
+That said, all five tools are good options for what they do.
+If you’re looking for straightforward tools for click-through prototypes, Figma and Sketch are solid options.
 If you want next-level interactions, give Framer a try.

 And once you've chosen the right tool for you, be sure to visit this article for prototype templates and examples.